top of page

 Our History

-Distress Centre Halton is an amalgamation of 3 small Centres that originated in the 1970s – Distress Centre Oakville, Distress Centre North Halton, and Telecare Burlington.
-In April 2019 the Centres legally amalgamated and officially became Distress Centre Halton.
+Distress Centre Halton was formed through the consolidation of three organizations, all of which originated in the 1970s – Distress Centre Oakville, Distress Centre North Halton, and Telecare Burlington.